InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 flattenDeep([1, [[2], [3, [4]], 5]])
 ```

-The role of `Reduce` is to combine the values in the array and finally get a value
+The effect of `Reduce` is to combine the values in the array and finally get a value

 ```js
 function a() {